 Ophiopogon japonicus

-Ophiopogon japonicus, commonly known as Mondo Grass, is a low-growing, evergreen perennial with a lush, grass-like appearance.
+Commonly called Mondo Grass, O.japonicus is a low-growing, evergreen perennial with a lush, grass-like appearance.
 Its slender, arching leaves are deep green, forming dense, tufted clumps that create a soft, flowing texture in the landscape.
 The foliage has a fine, slightly glossy surface, adding a subtle sheen to garden beds and borders.
-In summer, small, delicate, pale lilac to white flowers emerge on short stems, nestled within the foliage.
+In summer, small, delicate, pale lilac-to-white flowers emerge on short stems, nestled within the foliage.

 Cultural